shenlab-sinai/ngsplot/example/README.txt

    Ensembl format.
 If ngs.plot cannot identify gene ids/symbols with the database, it will emit an error and exit the program.

+5. New example: how to use bam pairs?
+A bam pair is a pair of bam files which are separated by colon.
+This can be used to represent antibody target vs.
+   DNA or IgG control input. ngs.plot will calculate log2 ratios and plot them using appropriate colors.
+With the example files, issue a command like this:

+   ngs.plot.r -G hg19 -R tss -C hesc.H3k4me3.1M.bam:hesc.Input.1M.bam -O
+   k4vsInp

+   Please note that in the heatmap, green colors represent negative values and red colors represent positive values.
+If you want to create a configuration, do NOT mix bam files with bam pairs because ngs.plot won't be able to plot the two types of curves together.

 ========Example for RNA-seq data:========